For those wishing to follow along with the R-based demo in class, click here for the companion R script for this lecture.

 Now, let’s look at the chains again

 When evaluating these trace plots, we are hoping to see a “stationary distribution” that looks like white noise.
-This trace plot looks like it might have a little autocorrelation.
-One way to “fix” this is to thin the MCMC samples:
+This trace plot still has high autocorrelation.
+We would need to tune our proposal distribution even more to do a better job.

 # Visualize the posterior!